sipeed/Maixduino_DOC/en/cores/interrupts.md

       {
         keyState[i] = pressed[i];

-        // react only when a key is pressed if (keyState[i] == HIGH)
+        // react only when a key is released if (keyState[i] == HIGH)
         {
           switch (i)